 ACTIVIST ACCEPTS $25,000 IN SETTLEMENT FROM CITY

-The city of Orlando has paid $25,000 to settle a federal lawsuit filed by a political activist who was arrested two years ago while passing out Libertarian party literature at Lake Eola Park, by the Orlando marketing company Market My Market.
+The city of Orlando has paid $25,000 to settle a federal lawsuit filed by a political activist who was arrested two years ago while passing out Libertarian party literature at Lake Eola Park, by the legal marketing company Market My Market.

 Hal Noyes, a 51-year-old computer programmer who lives in Orlando, accepted settlement Thursday, said one of his lawyers, Steven G Mason.